 How do grassroots advocacy software and community advocacy intersect?
 As a leader or member of an organization you know that, more important than anything, are the community members that care about your cause.
 They’re the ones who help put in the footwork to make a positive change happen, especially in grassroots advocacy.
 It can be difficult to get your community engaged especially when you need them the most.
 That’s where the wonders of grassroots advocacy software come in:

-A solid membership engagement strategy is a core function of member-based associations.
+A solid membership engagement strategy is a core function of any member-based organization.
 Associations thrive on the support and involvement of the individuals, businesses and organizations they serve.
-Engagement is all about developing a genuine and reciprocal relationship between your membership and your association.
-When an association lacks a connection with its base, the association loses its core power as a member-based organization.
+Engagement is a two-way street, and relies on developing a genuine and reciprocal relationship between your membership and your association.
+When an association lacks a connection with its base, the association loses its power as a member-based organization.

 Association executives, directors, and other association professionals gather at the ASAE Annual Meeting every year to learn about new association technology tools and attend educational seminars for professional development.
 If you are an association leader attending the ASAE Annual Meeting, take advantage of this amazing event which offers great opportunities to advance your organization's mission by checking out the newest technologies on the market and learning from your peers.